DrUzair/hadoop/hive/hive_twitter.md

 USER_79321756   2010-03-03T05:56:13     ÜT: 47.528139,-122.197916       47.528139       -122.197916     A sprite can disappear in her mouth - lil kim hmmmmm the can not the bottle right?
 NULL
 Time taken: 0.254 seconds, Fetched: 5 row(s)
 ```

+SELECT * FROM xademo.customer_details;

+-- display the first 10 rows of the customer_detail table
+SELECT * FROM xademo.customer_details LIMIT 10;

+-- count the number of rows in the table
+SELECT count(*)
+FROM xademo.customer_details;

 [Top](#top)
 ## Functions
 ### Time and Date <a name="dt_funcs"></a>